Last Web page update: 4/18/2022, referencing GPT fdisk version 1.0.9

 Note: This page is part of the documentation for my GPT fdisk program.

 GPT fdisk consists of three programs:

-A fourth tool, FixParts, is part of the GPT fdisk source package but is different enough that it's often distributed separately.
+A fourth tool, FixParts, is part of the GPT fdisk source package but is different enough that I distribute its binaries separately.
+(Many Linux distributions package all four programs together in a package called gdisk, though.)
 This page documents use of the sgdisk tool.
 Separate pages provide similar documentation for gdisk and cgdisk, A gdisk Walkthrough and A cgdisk Walkthrough.

 The GPT fdisk package includes a man page that documents the sgdisk program in the usual way.
 If you want to read up on all its options, please refer to that document.
 This page takes a different approach: It walks you through some common operations, explaining each one.

 Before beginning, I wish to emphasize the fact that sgdisk is intended for use in scripts or by experts.
 The program is unforgiving of user error—if you tell it to delete a partition, empty the partition table, or perform some other destructive operation, the program will do so without asking for confirmation.
 It will immediately save changes to disk, so recovering from an error can be difficult.
-If you intend to manually partition a disk, I strongly recommend you use gdisk rather than sgdisk, since gdisk is more interactive in nature, warns you when you're about to do something dangerous, and provides the opportunity to back out of any changes you make before saving them to disk.
+If you intend to manually partition a disk, I strongly recommend you use gdisk or cgdisk rather than sgdisk, since gdisk and cgdisk are more interactive in nature, warn you when you're about to do something dangerous, and provide the opportunity to back out of any changes you make before saving them to disk.

 The sgdisk program provides built-in help in the form of the -? (--help) command, so if you need a reminder of an option name, typing sgdisk -? should give you a clue.
 Briefer help is available via the --usage option.
 Typically, you type sgdisk, the names of one or more options and their arguments, and the device filename for a disk device.
 The most important options are: